ViachaslauL/lecture-16/README.md

 Note:
 docker-compose (+)
-To set up the database, tables and write data to tables enter: mvn flyway:migrate
+To set up the database, tables and write data to tables enter: <blockquote>mvn flyway:migrate</blockquote>